The Project 21900M icebreakers were built for Russia’s Federal Agency of Marine and River Transport (Rosmorrechflot).

-The icebreakers are designed to independently navigate heavy-tonnage vessels, tow ships and floating platforms in ice and open water, and aid incapacitated vessels in ice and open water.
-The vessel will also be used for carrying containers on upper deck, fire-fighting on floating objects and assisting distress vessels in ice and open water.
+The icebreakers are designed to independently navigate heavy-tonnage vessels, towships and floating platforms in ice and open water, as well as aid incapacitated vessels in ice and open water.
+The vessel can also be used for carrying containers on upper deck, firefighting on floating objects and assisting distress vessels in ice and open water.

 The vessel measures 119.8m-long, 27.5m-wide and 8.5m-deep at design waterline.
 The deadweight at design draught is 5,340t.

-The Project 21900M icebreakers will be capable of sailing in temperatures as low as -40°?.
-Each vessel can complement 36 crew members and 22 special personnel.
+The Project 21900M icebreakers are capable of sailing in temperatures as low as -40°C. Each vessel can complement 36 crew members and 22 special personnel.

 Cargo and capacities of the Russian icebreakers

-The 21900M-class features an aft cargo deck of 800m², which can accommodate 33 TEUs, including refrigerated containers with power supply, and other types of cargo.
+The 21900M-class features an 800m² aft cargo deck, which can accommodate 33 TEUs, including refrigerated containers with power supply, and other types of cargo.
 The double-decked vessels are equipped with a fore helicopter deck for supporting the operations of a single helicopter.